-relpath - The path name of the file relative to the root SConstruct file's directory.
+relpath - The path name of the file relative to the project top directory.

 posix - The path with directories separated by forward slashes (/).
 Sometimes necessary on Windows systems when a path references a file on other (POSIX) systems.

 windows - The path with directories separated by backslashes (\\).
 Sometimes necessary on POSIX-style systems when a path references a file on other (Windows) systems. win32 is a (deprecated) synonym for windows.